DRS Full Form: The Technological Advancement in Cricket

 DRS Components

-The Decision Review System is composed of various key components:
+The Decision Review System comprises various key components.

 • Ball Tracking Technology: This part tracks the ball’s trajectory from the bowler’s hand to the point where it hits the batsman by using several cameras.
 It assists in determining the ball’s trajectory, swing, and spin, which helps with decisions about leg-before-wicket (LBW) and caught-behind dismissals.